Child Support in Queensland

 - Food.
 Groceries and meals.

 - Clothing.
-Everyday wear, school uniforms, and seasonal needs.
+Everyday wear, school uniforms and seasonal needs.

 - Housing.
-Rent, mortgage payments, and utilities.
+Rent, mortgage payments and utilities.

 - Education.
-General school fees, textbooks, and necessary supplies.
+General school fees, textbooks and necessary supplies.

 - Medical care.
 Routine healthcare, including doctor visits and medications.

 The receiving parent decides how the funds are allocated across household and child-related costs.
+See What Does Child Support Cover in Australia? for more detail.